This post may contain affiliate links. Please see our disclosure policy.

 (full recipe and list of ingredients can be found in the recipe card below)

-• Cake Flour has a lower protein content than all purpose flour, resulting in a soft, fine crumb instead of a chewy/heavy texture.
+• Cake Flour has a lower protein content than all purpose flour, resulting in a soft, fine crumb.
+You can use all purpose flour, but the texture will be slightly denser.

-• Sour Cream adds moisture and richness while keeping the crumb dense and tender.
-Its acidity weakens gluten strands for a plush pound cake texture.
+• Full-Fat Sour Cream adds moisture, a subtle tang, and lots of richness while keeping the crumb tender.

 • Salted Butter adds rich buttery flavor and structure.
 You can use unsalted butter if you prefer!

-• Just a little Vegetable Oil boosts moisture and keeps the cake soft for days.
-Because oil stays liquid at room temperature, it helps prevent dryness or staleness.
+• Just a little Vegetable Oil boosts moisture by adding a little extra fat.
+Because it stays liquid at room temperature, it keeps the cake soft for days.

-• Eggs and Egg Yolk provide structure, moisture, and richness.
-The extra yolk adds a little more fat, creating a richer flavor and velvety crumb.
+• Large Eggs and Egg Yolk provide structure and richness.
+The extra yolk adds a little more fat, creating a richer flavor and moist crumb.

-• Sugar sweetens the cake while trapping air during the creaming process, which helps with lift and moisture.
+• Sugar sweetens the cake while trapping air during the creaming process, which helps the cake rise.
 It also slows gluten formation for a softer, more tender crumb.

 Substitutions and Variations